Deepc1997/swaglabs-genai-test-automation/README.md

 ## 📌 Overview

-This is a UI test automation framework for the **SwagLabs application** built using Selenium, TestNG, and Maven.
+This project is a Selenium + TestNG-based test automation framework for the SwagLabs application, enhanced with Generative AI (Gemini API) capabilities.
+It demonstrates how AI can be integrated into QA workflows for test data generation, test case suggestions, and basic test result analysis.

-The framework demonstrates:
+The framework is built as a personal QA engineering project to simulate real-world automation scenarios using modern AI-assisted testing approaches.

+---

+## Key Features

+- Selenium WebDriver-based UI automation
+- TestNG test execution framework
-- Page Object Model (POM) design
+- Page Object Model (POM) design pattern
-- Data-driven testing
-- CI/CD integration using GitHub Actions
-- AI-assisted test data generation using Google Gemini API
+- AI-generated test data using Gemini API
-- CI-safe fallback mechanism for deterministic execution
+- AI-generated test suggestions after successful flows
+- AI-based basic test result analysis
+- Fallback mechanism when AI API fails or quota is exceeded
+- Data-driven testing using TestNG DataProvider

 ---